thindil/steamsky/bin/doc/CONTRIBUTING.md

 ### Code submission

-Preferred way to submit your code is clone repository and then open new pull proposal at <https://github.com/thindil/steamsky/compare>.
+The Preferred way to submit your code is to clone repository and then open new pull proposal at <https://github.com/thindil/steamsky/compare>.
 But if you prefer, you can send your code by mail too (email address is at top of this file).
 In that situation, please append to your mail the patch file with changes.